 Where to stay in the Banff – Lake Louise corridor

 In Banff, I would highly recommend the Moose Hotel – one of my faves since it opened a few years ago.

-Near Lake Louise, Baker Creek Mountain Resort is an excellent choice.
+Near Lake Louise, Baker Creek by Basecamp is an excellent choice.

 Thank you to Banff Lake Louise Tourism for hosting my stay and to Joel for making my hike a memorable one.
 If you want more information on visiting the Banff Lake Louise area check out their website.

 Further reading on Lake Louise – Moraine Lake area hikes